PySimpleGUI/PySimpleGUI/docs/index.md

 Yes, it's just that easy to have a window appear on the screen using Python.
 With PySimpleGUI, making a custom window appear isn't much more difficult.
 The goal is to get you running on your GUI within ***minutes***, not hours nor days.

-***WARNING*** Do NOT use PySimpleGUI with Python 3.7.4.  tkiter is having issues with that release.
+***WARNING*** Do NOT use PySimpleGUI with Python 3.7.3 and 3.7.4.  tkiter is having issues with that release.
 Things like Table colors stopped working entirely.
 None of us want to debug tkinter code.
 It's difficult enough debugging your code and PySimpleGUI code.
+A lot of time has already been spent debugging this one so no need for you to suffer too.

 ### Python 3.7

 It puzzles me why a beginner would install 3.7.
 Or even a seasoned programmer.
 What specific feature of 3.7 are you using that is not in 3.6?
-If you are unable to answer this, then ***you should be running 3.6***, an immensely solid release of Python.
+If you are unable to answer this, then ***it's strongly suggested that you run 3.6***, an immensely solid release of Python with all those goodie inside like f-strings.
 If you must run 3.7, try 3.7.2 instead.
 It does work with PySimpleGUI with no known issues.

 ## Using  - Python 2.7